Breastfeeding 5 min read

 Sometimes, medical circumstances prevent immediate skin-to-skin contact.
 If this happens:

-The golden hour represents an extraordinary window of opportunity for bonding with your newborn.
-While every birth story is unique, understanding and preparing for this special time can help create lasting memories and establish a strong foundation for your journey into parenthood.
-Remember, while the first hour is indeed golden, the bond you create with your child continues to strengthen with every interaction, touch, and moment shared together.
+The benefits of golden hour for newborns are backed by research.
+Skin-to-skin contact after birth benefits both baby and parents in ways that last far beyond the first hour.
+While every birth story is unique, understanding and preparing for this special time can help create lasting memories and establish a strong foundation for your new life as parents.
+Remember, while the first hour is special, the bond you create with your child continues to grow with every interaction, touch, and moment shared together.